imsushant12/AWS-Notes/53_AWS_Amplify.md

 ## AWS Amplify

 - A set of tools and services that enables front-end developers to quickly build full-stack web and mobile applications on AWS
-- Provides hosting, authentication, GraphQL/REST APIs, storage, and analytics — all without needing to manage infrastructure manually
+- Provides hosting, authentication, GraphQL/REST APIs, storage, and analytics, all without needing to manage infrastructure manually

 ### Advantages of AWS Amplify